 The Big Easy, the Crescent City, NOLA.
 Whatever you decide to call it, there’s no denying that New Orleans is one of the coolest cities in the US!
 With a vibrant culture, fascinating history, and world-class culinary, music, and nightlife scenes, New Orleans is a fantastic travel destination.

-While the city is famous for its epic Mardi Gras celebrations, there’s much more to NOLA than its yearly carnival.
+While New Orleans is famous for its epic festivals (Mardi Gras!), there’s much more to the city than its yearly carnival.
 In this guide, we’ll take a look at some of the best things to do in New Orleans to help you plan an unforgettable trip there.

 The city’s motto is “let the good times roll,” and that’s precisely what you’ll do on a trip to New Orleans.
 Whether you’re catching some live music on Frenchmen Street, feasting on gumbo and jambalaya, or just wandering the streets with a massive to-go cocktail, you’re pretty much guaranteed a good time.

 I’ve been to the Big Easy a few times now, and every time I go I find something new to love about the city.
 There’s just something about the energy of New Orleans that’s hard to put into words, but I’ll do my best.
 If you’re wondering what to do in New Orleans, this article will give you a good start!

 For most visitors to NOLA, their trip is centered around the French Quarter.
 This is one of the city’s most historic neighborhoods, and is often called the Crown Jewel of New Orleans.

 Known locally as the Vieux Carré, this area was founded by the French back in 1718 along the banks of the mighty Mississippi River.
 Unfortunately, most of the French colonial buildings were destroyed by fire.
 Most of the buildings you see today were actually built during a time of Spanish rule, although French tastes remained.